SapienzaNLP/xl-amr/README.md

     ./scripts/project_test.sh

-## 3. Silver dataset for {German, Italian, Spanish}
+## 3. Silver dataset for {Chinese, German, Italian, Spanish}

 #### 3.1 Annotation Projection through parallel sentences
-These data make use of Europarl corpus [1]  and the English AMR parser by Zhang etal.
-2019 [2] to parse the English side of the parallel corpus.
+These data make use of Europarl corpus [1]  and the English AMR parser by Zhang et al. 2019 [2] to parse the English side of the parallel corpus.

 Data used for training and development are found in the following folder:

     cd xl-amr/data/AMR/europarl_en_de_es_it/

+<sub><sup>*We do not produce silver AMR graphs for Chinese in this approach since Europarl does not cover Chinese language. </sup></sub>

 #### 3.2 Annotation Projection through automatic translations
 We machine translated sentences of AMR 2.0 using [OPUS-MT](https://huggingface.co/transformers/model_doc/marian.html) pretrained models and filtered less accurate translations.
 The translated sentences are found in the following folder:

-    cd data/AMR/amr_2.0_de_es_it/translations/
+    cd data/AMR/amr_2.0_zh_de_es_it/translations/

 To respect the LDC agreement for AMR 2.0, we release the translations without the gold graphs.
 Therefore to project the AMR graphs from AMR 2.0 run: